airbytehq/airbyte/docs/using-airbyte/core-concepts/readme.md

 ## Typing and Deduping

-Typing and deduping ensures the data emitted from sources is written into the correct type-cast relational columns and only contains unique records.
-Typing and deduping is only relevant for the following relational database & warehouse destinations.
+Typing and deduping ensures the data emitted from sources is written into the correct type-cast relational columns, and if deduplication is selected, only contains unique records.
+Typing and deduping is only relevant for relational database & warehouse destinations.
 For more details, see our [Typing & Deduping documentation](/using-airbyte/core-concepts/typing-deduping).

 ## Custom Transformations